Average gas price in NY jumps seven cents - NewsBreak

 Average gas price in NY jumps seven cents

-Buffalo’s not too far behind the New York average, at $3.70 per gallon.
+Albany gas prices sit right at the New York average, at $3.75 per gallon.
 Here are the averages across upstate New York:

 - Batavia – $3.68 (up eight cents from last week)